TrueBlocks/trueblocks-core/src/other/articles/README.md

-We've published a number of medium articles using data we've collected with QBlocks.
+We've published a number of medium articles using data we've collected with TrueBlocks.
 Here's a list:

 | Title | Date Published |
 |-------|----------------|